salmaanrizvi/jukebox-views-ios-0616/README.md

     return songs;
 }
 ```
-It should also set the `text` string to the result of calling `textForSongs` on `self`.

-3 — Write the implementation for `textForSongs`.
+3 — Write some code that sets up the `text` property.
+Think about where this belongs -- you'll need to call it after the `songs` array is initialized.
 It should format the information in each song in the `songs` arrays to match the following format:

 ```
 1. (Title) Hold on Be Strong (Artist) Matoma vs Big Poppa (Album) The Internet 1\n